AlexDR1998/Art-Generator/README.md

 # Art-Generator
 Unconventional Image Processing

 Doesn't do what most image processing programs do.
 If you want something for touching up photos look elsewhere.
 This mangles and abuses photos, often completely beyond recogniction.
 This is a program for turning ordinary photos into abstract art.
+See the photos in Demo Outputs for what this can do.
+All the photos were taken by me, and are fairly basic/normal photos.